ovidiudeica/myfirstslideshow/_posts/0000-01-02-ovidiudeica.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to my second slide!"
 ---
 "I am a part of all that I have met" - Alfred Tennyson